Become a Web 3.0 developer in 1 month

 Advanced Web 3.0

-By this point in the course, you’ve spent 3 weeks learning and building.
-Now, it is time to showcase what you’ve been building all along!
-You and your team will have 10 minutes to present your final project to your cohort mates and a few special guests.
+In the live week of the course, you will form a team with other members of the cohort.
+With your team, you will decide upon an idea, write a whitepaper and build a Dapp for it.
+On the Demo day, you will get to showcase what you’ve built!
+You and your team will have 5 minutes to present your final project to your cohort mates and a few special guests.
 Think of it as YC demo day where you have the opportunity to show off what you’ve built and maybe even recruit a team and investors around you :)

 Special Guest Lectures

-There will be a series of guest lecturers throughout the course, including Nader Dabit (Edge and Node), Coopahtroopa (FWB), Jess Sloss (SeedClub), Mudit Gupta (Blockchain security researcher at SushiSwap), Haseeb Qureshi (Dragonfly Capital), Zahoor Mohamed (Prysmatic Labs), and founders of various crypto projects.
+There will be a series of guest lectures throughout the course.
+Previous guest lecturers include Balaji Srinivasan, Nader Dabit (Edge and Node), Coopahtroopa (FWB), Mudit Gupta (Blockchain security researcher at SushiSwap), Haseeb Qureshi (Dragonfly Capital), Jesse Walden (Founder of Variant Fund), Zahoor Mohamed (ETH 2.0 contributor), Hari Krishna (Solidity core contributor) and founders of various crypto projects.
 The guests will share lessons learned in their career in crypto and best practices for building on Ethereum.
-You will have an opportunity to ask them all of your burning questions!
-Students will also have access to recordings of all past guest lecturers (https://bit.ly/30bqzep)!
+You will have an opportunity to ask them all of your burning questions live!
+Students will also have access to recordings of all past guest lecturers!

 Need a scholarship?